 European Course in Minimally Invasive Neurological Therapy

 ECMINT is a 2 year program for trainees in interventional neuroradiology and endovascular neurosurgery.
+The Course is now in its second edition.
 The Course is comprehensive with a curriculum compliant with the requirements of the UEMS specialist section.
 It teaches trainees all components needed to practice the subspecialty.

 Teaching is by an international faculty over 4 residential periods of 4/5 days each.
 These will be held at St Anne’s College, Oxford (UK).
 Students are encouraged to complete all 4 periods in sequence but completion of each element will credited for CME points.
 The ESMINT accreditation committee will undertake certification of students completing the Course.

 Dates of ECMINT 2 - the second cycle:

 ESMINT offers a formal diploma that represents a prestigious qualification in Neurointerventional therapy.
 Please find more information about the qualification process and the diploma here .

 The second ESMINT Diploma examination took place Wednesday, September 6, 2017 in the Hotel Le Meridien, Nice.
 In the morning, there were written examinations.
 In the afternoon, oral examinations were held.
 The award celebration took place during the ESMINT Congress on Friday, September 8 at 14:55h in the main meeting room in the Acropolis Convention Center.

 The ESMINT examination for the first cycle took place Wednesday, September 7, 2016 in conjunction with the ESMINT Congress in Nice, France.
 The award celebration took place during the ESMINT Congress on Friday, September 9, 2016 at 15:10h in the main meeting room.

 The third course of the second cycle of ECMINT will be held again in St. Anne's College in Oxford.
 The course topic is: Stroke.